isomerpages/moe-yuanchingsec/pages/Announcements.md

 permalink: /announcements/
 description: ""
 ---
+# 2023 March Holiday Programme

+Please refer [here](/quick-links/for-students/school-daily-routines/school-holiday-programme/) for the detailed schedule of the enrichment programmes and remedial sessions on the 13th and 14th March 2023.

 ### Blended Learning Day 2023

 On Blended Learning Days, students are to submit their morning check-in form before 9 am.